webpack/changelog-v5/README.md

 MIGRATION: As this is a newly intorduced functionality, there is nothing to migrate.

+## Logging

+webpack internals include some logging now.
+`stats.logging` and `infrastructureLogging` options can be used to enabled these messages.

+(since beta.3)

 ## Module and Chunk Graph

 webpack used to store a resolved module in the dependency, and store the contained modules in the chunk.
 This is no longer the case.
 All information about how modules are connected in the module graph are now stored in a ModuleGraph class.
 All information about how modules are connected with chunks are now stored in the ChunkGraph class.
 Information which depends on i. e. the chunk graph, is also stored in the related class.